turbinelabs/developer/README.md

 <a name="languages"/>
 ## Languages

-Our source code is written almost entirely in [Go](https://golang.org/), with a bit of C in one leaf project for the NGINX integration.
+Our source code is written almost entirely in [Go](https://golang.org/).
 Most of what we talk about below is targeted at Go development.

 <a name="homing"/>
 ## Homing